 M2 – 32m and Second Dive

-This is a 2 dive day, so no coming back to port between dives.
-Firstly we dive the amazing M2 then we have some hot pies with a surface interval of about 90 mins and then a second dive on either the James Fennell, Aerials or cannon ball run.
+This is a 2 dive day so no coming back to port, firstly we dive the amazing M2 then we have lunch with a surface interval of about 90 mins and then we have a second dive on either the James Fennell, Aerials or cannon ball run.

-Extra dive cylinders can be rented from Skindeep or Underwater Explorers based in the marina.
+Extra dive cylinders can be rented from Skindeep based in the marina.

 Info on the M2